 Want more?
 Here's our DayZ review.

 “This is how you died,” Project Zomboid tells you as you walk gingerly into the overrun American countryside for the first time.
-This is not going to end well, basically.
+This is not going to end well.
 But you can drag out the inevitable for some time - eking out an isometric existence through shrewd scavenging, food sourcing, and first aid.

-Where most zombie games are about hitting the dead with something weighty before moving onto heavier artillery, Zomboid is about avoidance - careful management and slowburn strategy.
+Where most zombie games are about hitting the dead with something weighty before moving onto heavier artillery, Zomboid is about avoidance, careful management, and slow-burn strategy.

-Playing like an open-world RPG, State of Decay is an online zombie game that surprises with its permadeath.
-You’ll pick a protagonist from your community of survivors and take them out into the wild to find the food, fuel, or drugs necessary to keep the rest alive.
-Once they collapse into a bed back home - or under the blows of the undead - you can take control of another character with their own background, personality and combat abilities.
+Playing like an open-world RPG, State of Decay is an online zombie game that initially surprises with its permadeath.
+You will pick a protagonist from your community of survivors and take them out into the wild to find the food, fuel, or the drugs necessary to keep the rest alive.
+Once they collapse into a bed back home - or under the blows of the undead - you can take control of another character with their own background, personality, and combat abilities.

 Zombie shooting games